funkypandagame/BackgroundTransfer-ANE/README.md

 ```

-To continue download tasks that were interrupted (for instance, due to app crash) implement initialization event:
+To continue download tasks that were interrupted (for instance, due to app crash) implement initialization event (iOS only):

 ```javascript
 BackgroundTransfer.instance.addEventListener(BTSessionInitializedEvent.INITIALIZED, onBackgroundSessionInitialized, false, 0, true);